 Community & Support

 Most academic and personal counseling at the law school is done by the Dean of Students or Associate Director of Student Affairs, while the Office of Career Services offers excellent employment advice.
-The University also has a staff of professional counselors available to students at the Student Counseling Service (SCS) (http://counseling.uchicago.edu/).
-You may contact the SCS directly to schedule an appointment or see the Dean of Students of Associate Director of Student Affairs for a referall.
+The University also has a staff of professional counselors available to students at the Student Counseling Service (SCS).
+You may contact the SCS directly at 773.702.9800 to schedule an appointment or see the Dean of Students or the Associate Director of Student Affairs for a referral.

-The Dean-on-Call (http://deanoncall.uchicago.edu) is available 24 hours a day, every day of the year, and may be reached through the University police by calling 773.702.8181.
-The Dean-on-Call's role is both supportive and administrative.
-The Dean-on-Call supports the student by trying to inform and support him/her in whatever ways possible.
-The Dean-on-Call is also responsible for ensuring that the full resources of the University are available to and working for the student.
+The Dean-on-Call is available 24 hours a day, every day of the year, and may be reached through the University police by calling 773.702.8181.
+The Dean-on-Call's role is both supportive and administrative, providing information and ensuring that the full resources of the University are available to and working for the student.

 A student who is the victim of a sex offense is urged to call the University Police or the Sexual Assault Dean-on-Call through the University Police at 773.702.8181.
 The student is not required to give a reason for calling the Sexual Assault Dean-on-Call, nor does the contacting Dean oblige the student to make a report with the police.